 - Annexure B (for Rabindra Bhavana) provides mostly texts and images with requirements coming at the end. - Annexure C (Kala Bhavana/Nandan) includes details of the present Nandan (Kala Bhavana) Museum space and describes the effort required to modernize these facilities, and then describes the fresh requirements with the help of drawings and images. - 2.6.2.
 Information regarding the dimension of the different types of displayable material is difficult to be provided by the Bhavanas, as they are of truly different sizes.
-While it is true that an exact size or dimension would have given the participants chance to reserve appropriate spaces for display for different broad categories of displayable materials, resulting in a design that would have a close fit with actual requirement, one could only suggest that (A) not more than 20% items in the present storage would be displayed, (B) that these may also rotate from time to time.
-Many undisplayed
+While it is true that an exact size or dimension would have given the participants chance to reserve appropriate spaces for display for

-- images would be shown in moving images in LED screen, and (C) that there would be Audiovisual Kiosks showing collections in storage/ in transit/ in conservation in multi-points in the gallery for the visitor's information and interaction. - 2.6.3.
+- different broad categories of displayable materials, resulting in a design that would have a close fit with actual requirement, one could only suggest that (A) not more than 20% items in the present storage would be displayed, (B) that these may also rotate from time to time.
+Many undisplayed images would be shown in moving images in LED screen, and (C) that there would be Audiovisual Kiosks showing collections in storage/ in transit/ in conservation in multi-points in the gallery for the visitor's information and interaction.
+The height of the Kala Bhavana galleries should be at least 14 feet after leaving space above for false ceiling/air-conditioning etc. - 2.6.3.
 To facilitate consultant architects to design and plan holistically including thoughts on the required storage facility fitting to diversified and glorious collection, one could mention that one could conceptualize in each Bhavana part of Twin Museum a Room for Small Object Display. - 2.6.4.
-Further, since different articles of the two museums (such as drawing on paper, a drawing on canvas, a sculpture, a woodwork etc.) require different types of conservation procedure, the Project Coordinators and the Concerned Curators of Rabindra Bhavana and Nandan/Kala Bhavana would provide sufficient details w.r.t. collection like (a) composition of the collection; (b) photo survey reports w.r.t. qualitative description, state of preservation, arrangements at present including display status, potential and constraints with details; (c) supporting notes need to be provided w.r.t. uniqueness of the collections of Kala Bhavana and Rabindra Bhavana; (d) interiors and display, services and equipment, fixed and movable furniture, special provisions of conservation restoration units, etc. To the Selected Architect/Architectural Firm once the CEC arrives at a decision.
-Histogram of the present museum, background of collection, visitor profile, further aim and objectives of the museum would also be given clearly mentioning suitable planning from the very inception stage (including information on present and future plan on library, museum shop, interactive space, research and documentation cells etc.).
+Further, since different articles of the two museums (such as drawing on paper, a painting on canvas, a sculpture, a woodwork etc.) require different types of conservation procedure, the Concerned Curators of Rabindra Bhavana (Pradeep Mandal 8001301484) and Nandan/Kala Bhavana (Sushovan Adhikari Tel 9475125338) would be able to provide sufficient details w.r.t. collection like (a) composition of the collection; (b) photo survey reports w.r.t. qualitative description, state of preservation, arrangements at present including display status, potential and constraints with details; (c) supporting notes need to be provided w.r.t. uniqueness of the collections of Kala Bhavana and Rabindra Bhavana; (d) interiors and display, services and equipment, fixed and movable furniture, special provisions of conservation restoration units, etc. - 2.6.5.
+To the Selected Architect/Architectural Firm: Once the CEC arrives at a decision, the person/agency could personally visit to get familiarised with the present museum, background of collection, visitor profile, etc. - 2.6.6.
+Most queries would be settled at the level of Prof Raman Siva Kumar, Chairperson of the Twin Museum Committee at the following e-mail ID and cell numbers: ramansivakumar@yahoo.co.in 9434013883.
+The Project Coordinators (Prof Tapati Mukhopadhyay 9831034987 Director, RB & Prof Sisir K Sahana 9635193510 for Kala Bhavana) will be able to facilitate their visit of the actual sites by assigning the task to relevant officials.